sammycoderu/event-pipeline/README.md

 Detail about the stream

 Write into this stream
-'http PUT https://wle4ucytwl.execute-api.us-east-1.amazonaws.com/test/streams/event-pipel/record Data="testing" PartitionKey=1
+`http PUT https://wle4ucytwl.execute-api.us-east-1.amazonaws.com/test/streams/event-pipel/record Data="testing" PartitionKey=1`

 If it works you’ll see something like this with ShardID & SequenceNumber'

 ![result](https://github.com/sammycoderu/event-pipeline/blob/master/pipeline-pics/result.png)